VoxaAI/voxa/docs/index.rst

 Platforms
 -------------

-Once you have instantiated a platform it's time to create a plaform application.
+Once you have instantiated a platform is time to create a plaform application.
 There are platform handlers for Alexa, DialogFlow and Botframework (Cortana);

 .. code-block:: javascript